girder/large_image/docs/getting_started.rst

             **position
         )
     source = large_image.new()
-    # Important: Maximum size must be allocated before any concurrency
+    # Important: Maximum size must be allocated before any multiprocess concurrency
     add_tile_to_source(source, np.zeros(1, 1, 3), dict(x=max_x, y=max_y, z=max_z))
-    # Also works with multiprocessing.ThreadPool
+    # Also works with multiprocessing.ThreadPool, which does not need maximum size allocated first
     with multiprocessing.Pool(max_workers=5) as pool:
         pool.starmap(
             add_tile_to_source,